 You must apply for your post-study work visa no later than three months after your student visa expires, or six months if you were a PhD student, of your current valid student visa.

 Student visa holders or applicants who have more questions should contact Immigration New Zealand about their situation.
 Please visit the Immigration New Zealand website for further information.

 As many standard English-language testing sites are currently closed, Massey has identified alternative English-language tests to allow applicants to proceed with their enrolment applications.

-If you have any questions about your Semester 2 application, email International@massey.ac.nz and please provide your student ID.
+If you require any assistance, email firstname.lastname@example.org and please provide your student ID.